 During the Identify phase, outbound sales representatives often are unaware which buyers are active in the buying journey versus which are more passive.
 They focus on identifying buyers that seem like a good fit and begin reaching out by calling or email those buyers randomly.

-However, in 2020, most buyers have already begun their buying journey and entered the awareness stage before they even speak with a sales representative.
-For this reason, expert inbound sales strategists know to prioritize active buyers before passive buyers and leverage sales enablement for each respective deal stage.
+However, in 2021, most buyers have already begun their buying journey and entered the awareness stage before they even speak with a sales representative.
+For this reason, expert inbound sales reps know to prioritize active buyers before passive buyers and leverage sales enablement for each respective deal stage.
 An active buyer is one that has visited the website recently, completed a call-to-action or lead capturing form, or opened an email from a sales rep.

 In order to effectively identify potential customers, you need to be able to describe which buyers you can help and which ones you cannot.
 This strategy is referred to as defining your ideal buyer profile.
 An ideal buyer profile will determine which buyers are a good fit for your products or services.